LucasZibaitis/LucasZibaitis/README.md

 <h1 align="center">Hi, I'm Lucas</h1>
 <h3 align="center">I am a passionate fullstack developer from Argentina, primarily focused on frontend development.
 I am constantly seeking innovative ways to improve usability and aesthetics, and my dedication to frontend programming is complemented by strong knowledge in backend development.</h3>

-- 🔭 I’m currently working on [Woofer](https://woofer-taupe.vercel.app/)
+- 🔭 I’m currently working on [Woofer](https://woofer-taupe.vercel.app/).
+I served as a project manager, overseeing the organization and coordination of tasks for the entire team.
+On the technical side, I was involved in Front End development and page design.

-- 🎮 I previously worked at [Videogain](https://videogain.vercel.app/)
+- 🎮 I previously worked at [Videogain](https://videogain.vercel.app/).
+I took on a comprehensive role, managing all aspects following the guidelines established at "SoyHenry," where I studied web development.

 - 🌱 I’m currently learning **Vite** and **TypeScript**